LACT-Botball-0636/Botball-LACT-Libraries/README.md

 # Botball-LACT-Libraries
-Repository hosting libraries for the Los Altos Community Botball Teams.
+## Libraries for the Los Altos Community Botball Teams (LACT)

-Will not modify generic or drive until the new controller comes out.
-Currently working on updating CreateDrive and if I have more time, singing.
+**Status note**: I will not modify `generic` or `drive` until the new controller comes out.
+I am currently working on updating the CreateDrive functions.